parisba/SAConEU19/SAConBerlin2019_presentation.md

 # Do data scientists care about software architecture?

-^ And we started to wonder: Does Data Science, and the associated domains of machine learning, and so on, care about things that Software Architects care about?
+^ MARS: And we started to wonder: Does Data Science, and the associated domains of machine learning, and so on, care about things that Software Architects care about?

 ---